 Last but not least we have Janguhkui £21.
 (Grilled eel).
 For me this dish is a must when I visit, you get the fantastic oily richness of the eel combined with sticky-sweet teriyaki sauce and the crunch of vegetables from carrots, peppers, beansprouts & onions that really balances each mouthful.
 The pickled ginger on top adds palate cleansing freshness.

-The damage: Expect to pay £20-£25 per head sans drinks.
+The damage: Expect to pay £20-£25 per head san drinks

 The bad: The kharzi’s are adjoined to the back of the restaurant which is almost shed like – not the most pleasant so remember to go before you eat!

-50-52 High Street, New Malden KT3 4EZ
+Address: 50-52 High Street, New Malden KT3 4EZ